 Independent Living Skills

-* Long-term visitor pass holders will need to pay a fee.
+These lessons are provided at no cost to Singaporeans and Permanent Residents.
+Long-term visitor pass holders are subjected to a fee.
 Please contact us for more information.

 1

-• Personal grooming and hygiene skills
+• Grooming and hygiene management

 White Cane User Annie Applying Lipstick in front of a mirror